HuydDo/best_laptop/README.md

 The data was contributed by pcmagazine website.

 ## Installation
-Change to dir best_laptop and install the gem and dependencies
+Change dir to best_laptop and install dependencies

     $ cd best_laptop
     $ bundle install